KevinMarquette/kevinmarquette.github.io/_posts/2017-11-20-Powershell-StringBuilder.md

 We have the obvious literals `First`,`Second`,`Third`. `$example` starts with a value of `First`.
 Then a new string is created with the value `FirstSecond` and assigned to `$example`.
 Then a new string is created with the value `FirstSecondThird` and assigned to `$example`.
 All of that sits in ram until garbage collection.

-Not only are we using a lot of ram that is not needed, we creating a lot of data copy operations.
+Not only are we using a lot of RAM that is not needed, we create a lot of data copy operations.
 To create the string of `FirstSecond`, we have to allocate room for each character.
 We copy in the 5 characters `First` one at a time and then we repeat the process with the `Second` string.
 When we get to `FirstSecondThird`, the process starts over copying all the characters again.
 It looks like a simple operation to us, but PowerShell is doing a lot of work that we don't see.

 # Using StringBuilder